Guide to Cremation Costs in Toronto & the GTA, ON

 Several national organizations offer an anatomical gift program through which you can donate your body to science for the benefit of future generations.

 They arrange the collection of the deceased, medical donation, cremation of remains, and return of cremains to the family, usually at no charge.
-A number of Universities and Medical Schools in Toronto also operate whole-body donation programs.
+Several Universities and Medical Schools in Toronto also operate whole-body donation programs.

 Visit our Body Donation page to read more about this topic.